 Modify the third paragraph of p.36 as follows:

-Each device keeps a list of used neighbors for a given SN and SA.
+If brother routing is enabled in a mesh tree, each device keeps a list of used neighbors for a given SN and SA.
 This list contains the addresses of the devices which it has received a frame from or it has forwarded a frame to.
 When a device selects a next hop, neighbors whose addresses are recorded in this list should not be considered in order to avoid loops.
-This list is deleted after a l2rSNSARecordTimeout.
+This list is deleted after an l2rSNSARecordTimeout.

 Regarding routing failure